 On top of this already byzantine regulatory scheme, on January 1, 2012, California’s firearms laws were completely reorganized and re-numbered.
 Because of the complexity of the laws, inadvertent violations by well-intentioned good people are increasingly common.
 In the politicized legal environment of California “gun-control” laws, the consequences of even an inadvertent violation can be severe.

 To protect yourself, you need to know the law.
 This book will help.
 Don’t become an accidental criminal!
 The 2016 Third Edition of California Gun Laws: A Guide to State and Federal Firearm Regulations tells you how to legally buy, own, transport, and possess firearms; when it is legal to use deadly force; and how to – or whether you can – get your firearms or firearm rights back if they are taken away.
 This book warns about common legal “traps” and troublesome “gray areas” that California firearm owners often unintentionally fall into, and ensures that those who are subject to these complex firearms laws can avoid violating them.
 This book helps educate those tasked with enforcing the law about firearms laws so that they can avoid mistaken arrests and prosecutions.

-What For Future Legal Updates Here!
+Watch For Future Legal Updates Here!